prog4biol/pfb2019/README.md

 __If/Else Statement__
 - The If portion of the if/else statement behave as before.
-- When the if statement is true the if nested statement block will be executed.
+- The first indented block is executed if the condition is true.
-- When the if statement is false the else nested statement block will be executed.
+- If the condition is false, the second indented else block is executed.

 ```python
 dna = 'GTACCTTGATTTCGTATTCTGAGAGGCTGCTGCTTAGCGGTAGCCCCTTGGTTTCCGTGGCAACGGAAAA'